Science and Sourdough

 Making the dough

-This is a 1000 gram, 72% ‘Baker’s percentage’ loaf. (‘Baker’s percentage’ is the amount relative to the amount of flour.)
-Best moisture content may vary with the flour used.
+This is a 1000 gram, 80% ‘Baker’s percentage’ hydration loaf. (‘Baker’s percentage’ is the amount relative to the amount of flour.)
+The dark rye flour increases the water requirement; the hydration for straight white bread can be less.

 On the morning of day two, put the water into a 2 liter glass bowl.
-Mix the salt in the water until it’s all dissolved.
-(I’m a mix addict.
-Most web sites show sloppy mixing.
-I think it’s important at each step to mix certain things well.)
-Add the levain and cut it up with knives, as in making pastry.
-The levain must float initially.
+Dissolve the salt in it.
+Add the levain, which should float.
+Cut it up with knives, as in making pastry.
 It isn’t necessary to completely break it up.
 Let it rest a few minutes.

-Weigh and mix the flours (and gluten, if you’re using).
-Mix them!
-Add the mixed flour to the water.
-Mix thorougly, first with a spoon, then by squeezing with your cold wet hand.
+While it’s resting, weigh and mix the flours.
+Yes, mix them!
+Add the flour to the water-levain mix.
+Mix first with a spoon, then by squeezing with your clean wet hand.
 Cover the bowl and put it into the warm place.

 The dough is now undergoing hydration – the flour is absorbing the water and changing its consistency (as you will notice when you go back to it after an hour).